manifold-inc/targon/README.md

 # What is a Redundant Deterministic Verification Network?

 The query and a deterministic seed are used to generate a ground truth output with the specified model, which can be run by the validator or as a light client.
 The validator then sends requests to miners with the query and deterministic seed.
-The miner output are compared to the ground truth output.
-If the tokens are equal in reference to Jaro-Winkler Similarity, the miner has successfully completed the challenge.
+The miner's responses are scored based on Tokens Per Second only if they pass a Jaro-Winkler Similarity test given a predefined threshold.

 ## Role of a Miner